ThoughtWorks-DPS/lab-service-op-connect-server/README.md

 </div>
 <br />

+# DEPRECATED.
+1password now has service account access.
+The prod instance of the connect server will stay up for a bit while we convert pipelines to service accounts but the test and cohort instances are removed

 ## A bit of history and context

 Secrethub has been used for a couple years in the EMPC Platform Starter Kit lab work.
 While it does have an excellent security model, more importantly: